 - Employees who are out ill with fever or acute respiratory symptoms do not return to work until both of the following occur:

 - At least three full days pass with no fever (without the use of fever-reducing medications) and no acute respiratory illness symptoms; and

 - At least 10 days pass since the symptoms first appeared or negative Covid-19 lab test

 - Employees that return to work following an illness promptly report any recurrence of symptoms.

 - Employees are provided surgical masks.
 ALL EMPLOYEES MUST WEAR SURGICAL MASK DURING HOURS OF WORK.
-Combined with physical distancing of at least six feet, a mask may help prevent infected persons without symptoms from unknowingly spreading COVID-19.
+Combined with physical distancing when possible.
+A mask may help prevent infected persons without symptoms from unknowingly spreading COVID-19.